- Academic Programs

 - Student Resources

 Welcome to the ETSU Department of Literature and Language.
 Our department is made up of an exciting group of faculty dedicated to engaging with students through on-site and online courses, pursuing new avenues of scholarship, and serving the university.

 Our faculty is made up of literary and language scholars, linguists, and creative writers.
-Our interests range from Western and Eastern literatures and languages to regional and comparative literature, Appalachian studies, film studies, mythology, linguistics and ESL, composition studies, writing across the curriculum, technical writing, computer-assisted writing, environmental writing, and creative writing.
+Our interests range from Western and Eastern literatures and languages to regional and comparative literature, Appalachian studies, film and media studies, mythology, linguistics and ESL, composition studies, writing across the curriculum, technical writing, computer-assisted writing, environmental writing, and creative writing.

 We regularly publish books, book chapters, articles, reviews, poems, short stories, novels, and electronic media in areas as diverse as our interests and as comprehensive as our curriculum.
 Our commitment, as individual scholars and as a working faculty, is to the ideals that have led to ETSU's designation by the Carnegie Foundation for the Advancement of Teaching as a doctoral-level, research-intensive institution.

 Our commitment to international education serves an important goal of the University.
 Along with offering courses in French, German, Greek, Japanese, Latin, and Spanish, our faculty lead study abroad programs in Ecuador, England, France, Germany, Japan, and Spain.
-We are looking to expand our offerings by adding Brazil to the list.

 We provide courses to support programs and minors in other departments, including Africana Studies, Appalachian Studies, Environmental Studies, and Religious Studies.
 In addition to the traditional Master of Arts in English, we offer a graduate certificate program in Teaching English to Speakers of Other Languages (TESOL).